JAlcocerT/JAlcocerT/content/blog/tinker-privacy-apps.md

 * Its OSS and allows direct import/export.
 * Allows (optional) to automatic sync via a proton account.

-> Im using mostly **2FAS** (which syncs codes via gdrive)
+> Im using mostly **2FAS** *which syncs codes via gdrive*

 >> But im giving a try to ProtonAuthenticator (Synced via protonmail + keeping backup codes handy, just in case)

-For business purpose, you can still keep your microsoft auth / Google 2fa
+For business purpose, you can still keep your microsoft auth / Google 2fa.

 ### Chats